 - Semester 1 (September December)

 - Semester 2 (January May)

-- the full academic year (September May)
+- Full academic year (September May)

-- a calendar year (January December).
+- Calendar year (January December).
 Please note this involves studying Semester 2 followed by Semester 1.

 Students will not be permitted to leave early due to commitments at home such as work placements, internships, exams at home.
 All assessments must be completed before students depart from the University of Glasgow.